Enricoza/EZCustomNavigation/README.md

 Simply because sometimes the user is working on something and ends up popping the view controller by mistake.
 Maybe they were writing a very important text, or maybe they were editing a cool picture.
 Wouldn't be cool if they cold bring the view controller back after they dismissed it?

+Every editing app for example has both an "undo" and "redo" operations.
+Even on Safari the user can pan from the left screen edge to undo a navigation operation (or go back) and pan from the right edge to redo a navigation operation (go forward).

-Of course there are some safer ways to avoid a closure by mistake (think about a pop up message asking if you really want to lose all your work, for example) but maybe that is too much of a bother to implement and maybe also to handle by the user.
+Of course there are some safer ways to avoid a closure by mistake (think about a pop up message asking if you really want to lose all your work, for example) but this is not what you always want (safari for example doesn't do this).

 Also, sometimes the user just wants to come back, look at something from a previous screen, and then come back to what they were doing in the other screen.
 And this is really well done with the `unpop` behavior.

-In a few words, you just simply have a "re-do" option, once you get back to a previous view controller, to once again go to the latest one you just closed.
+In a few words, you just simply have a "re-do" option, once you get back to a previous view controller, to once again go to the latest one you just closed, with all the unsaved work already there.

 ### How can I enable it
 You can just enable it by default on all `EZNavigationController` by changing the defaultConfiguration in the AppDelegate: